San Diego DUI Attorney

 The majority of DUI arrests that take place are filed as misdemeanor.
 However, under certain circumstances, the charges will be filed as a felony.
 These circumstances include:

 - An accident and/or injury

-- Habitual offenders with 3 or more convictions in the past 10 years
+- Habitual offenders with three or more convictions in the past 10 years

 - Other serious aggravating factors

-Having a felony conviction on your criminal record will be a disaster—not only in the penalties that could be imposed by the court, but in the consequences related to living life as a convicted felon.
+Having a felony conviction on your criminal record will be a disaster - not only in the penalties that could be imposed by the court, but in the consequences related to living life as a convicted felon.
 Before you make a decision about your plea, speak with our San Diego DUI attorney.
-A felony DUI charge can have harsh penalties under state sentencing guidelines.
-If vehicular manslaughter or DUI with injury is involved, you may have to serve 3 or 4 years in prison with the worst offenders in the state.
-The first matter to address is ensuring you hire an attorney who knows how to protect your rights and best interests.
+If vehicular manslaughter or DUI with injury is involved, you may have to serve three or four years in prison with the worst offenders in the state.
+Hire an attorney who knows how to protect your rights and best interests.